Sewing Zippers 103: Rip Zipper Approach

 For a Rip Zipper style zipper application, you want to make sure you’re using a non-locking zipper pull.
 A non-locking pull slider will enable you to grab anywhere along your zipper and pull the teeth apart to open your bag.
 For very long applications like a sail pack or furling sleeve, it’s valuable to be able to rip open the bag wherever you grab it.
 That’s why this zipper installation method is ideal for installing zippers on very long bags.

 We hope this video helped you with your zipper installation.
 Remember to check out the other blogs in our Sewing Zippers Video Series.
 Adding zippers to your canvas application might seem intimidating, but our how-to video tutorials break it down for you into easy-to-understand steps.
 We also explain which types of zipper installation methods are best suited for a variety of sewing DIYs.
 The other blogs in our Zipper Series can be found under the “More Helpful How-Tos” section on the right.

-If you need any other help or questions regarding sewing zippers, don’t hesitate to call, email or online chat with our customer service team.
-We’re here to help our customers tackle all their sewing DIYs.
+If you need any other help or have questions regarding sewing zippers, don’t hesitate to call, email or online chat with our customer service team.
+We’re here to help our customers tackle all their DIYs.
 Happy sewing!